cockroachdb/docs/v20.1/cockroachcloud-create-your-cluster.md

 Replication | The default replication factor for a CockroachCloud cluster is 3.
 Buffer | Additional buffer (overhead data, accounting for data growth, etc.).
 If you are importing an existing dataset, we recommend you provision at least 50% additional storage to account for the import functionality.
 Compression | The percentage of savings you can expect to achieve with compression.
 With CockroachDB's default compression algorithm, we typically see about a 40% savings on raw data size.
 Transactions per second | Each vCPU can handle around 1000 transactions per second.
-Hence a Small node (2vCPUs) can handle 2000 transactions per second and a Medium (4vCPUs) node can handle 4000 transactions per second.
+Hence an `Option 1` node (2vCPUs) can handle 2000 transactions per second and an `Option 2` node (4vCPUs) can handle 4000 transactions per second.
 If you need more than 4000 transactions per second per node, [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).

 To change the hardware configuration after the cluster is created, you will have to [contact us](https://support.cockroachlabs.com/hc/en-us/requests/new).